| OTVA NEWSLETTER - December 2008 - Volume 10 - Page 39

 and power consumption.
 The use of radio- telephone equipment grew

 rapidly and radiotelegraphy was mainly used by larger vessels.
+At the same time, the ships themselves were undergoing

 a dramatic change in design.
 Passenger liners became luxurious cruise